rockettheme/docs/Docs/joomla/templates/lumiere/special_features.md

 ![][demo4]

 Please visit MiroVideoConverter.com to download the converter.
-It's available for Mac and Windows, and it's 100% FREE and open-source.
+It is available for Mac and Windows, and it is 100% FREE and open-source.

 #### MIME Types for Video Formats